Language Access Compliance Myths

 LEP patients have the right to receive the same services as English-proficient patients, provided in the same manner.
 3

-If the provider would normally summarize the consent form for the patient, and answer any questions, they can do so with the assistance of an interpreter.
-If the provider would normally read through the consent form with the patient, then they can do so with the assistance of an interpreter.
-If the patient is normally asked to read through the consent form on their own, an interpreter may be able to provide sight translation for a 2-3 page document.
+If the provider usually summarizes the consent form and addresses patient questions, they can do the same with the help of an interpreter.
+Similarly, if the provider typically reads through the consent form with the patient, they can proceed with an interpreter’s assistance.
+In cases where patients are asked to read the consent form independently, an interpreter may offer sight translation support for a 2-3 page document.
 However, interpreters are not able to answer medical questions for patients.
 If the provider is normally available to answer questions for English-proficient patients, they should be available for LEP patients as well.

 The requirements for interpreting and translation are the same.